Kairotic/mistakes/dyadic.md

 technology.
-The hypothesis of Klück (TODO: cross ref Ellen's article), which lies at the core of the present special issue, is that discrete mathematics began with thought processes of weavers, and that this is implicit in the system of counting defined in Euclid's Book of Elements (book VII).
+The hypothesis of Klück (TODO: cross ref Ellen's article), which lies at the core of the present special issue, is that discrete mathematics began with thought processes of weavers, and that this is implicit in the system of counting defined and applied in Euclid's Elements.
 To engage with this hypothesis, we attempted to implement this system of counting in a contemporary programming language.

 We will make this attempt using the Haskell programming language, known for its very strong focus on defining the types of things in clear way.
+We will approach the definitions given in book VII.

 A unit is that by virtue of which each of the things that exist is called one.